 - 2 teaspoons ground ginger

 - 1 cup water (for a thicker, curry-like sauce, omit the water)

 - Cut the chicken and veggie into medium-large chunks.
 Put everything into the crock pot.

-- Stir in the coconut milk, crushed tomatoes and water.
-Then add the spices: cumin, ground coriander, ginger, garlic, cinnamon, salt and cayenne pepper.
+- Stir in the coconut milk, and crushed tomatoes.
+Then add the spices: cumin, ground coriander, ginger, garlic, cinnamon and cayenne pepper.
+Add the water.
 Stir to combine everything.

 - Cook on low for 5-6 hours.
 [I cooked mine for 8 hours overnight since my current crock pot does not have an automatic shut off function, though, at it came out perfect nonetheless.]